Mortgage After a Bankruptcy – Chapter 7 or 13

 - USDA Loans after bankruptcy – 3 year waiting period

-- Conforming mortgages after bankruptcy – 4 year waiting period after chapter 7 and 2 years after chapter 13
+- Conventional mortgages after bankruptcy – 4 year waiting period after chapter 7 and 2 years after chapter 13

 - Non-QM Subprime Mortgages – Available just one day out of bankruptcy.